mdsteiner/EFAtools/README.md

 mod <- efa_fit(GRiPS_raw, n_factors = 1, estimator = "dwls", cor_method = "poly",
                se = "sandwich")
 #> ℹ `x` is not a correlation matrix; computing correlations from the raw data.
-#> Warning: Some response-category combinations are empty despite a non-negligible expected
+#> Warning: 22 variable pairs have an empty response-category combination despite a
-#> count.
+#> non-negligible expected count.
+#> ✖ Affected pairs: "fun-friends", "fun-attracted", "friends-enjoy",
+#>   "friends-hurt", "friends-part", and 17 more.
 #> ℹ The polychoric asymptotic covariance (and any DWLS weights or robust standard
 #>   errors derived from it) can be unreliable for such structurally sparse cells;
-#>   interpret them with caution.
+#>   interpret them with caution and consider collapsing rare response categories
+#>   in these variables.
 mod
 #>
 #> EFA performed with estimator = 'DWLS' and rotation = 'none'.